akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ### Terminating Remembered Entities
 One complication that  `akka.cluster.sharding.remember-entities = true` introduces is that your sharded entity actors can no longer be terminated through the normal Akka.NET channels, i.e. `Context.Stop(Self)`, `PoisonPill.Instance`, and the like.
-This is because as part of the `remember-entities` contract - the sharding system is going to insist on keeping all remembered entities alive until explictily told to stop.
+This is because as part of the `remember-entities` contract - the sharding system is going to insist on keeping all remembered entities alive until explicitly told to stop.

 To terminate a remembered entity, the sharded entity actor needs to send a [`Passivate` command](xref:Akka.Cluster.Sharding.Passivate) _to its parent actor_ in order to signal to the sharding system that we no longer need to remember this particular entity.